axibase/atsd/changelogs/2017_01/README.md

 ### Issue 3754

-Fixed an issue were columns were not being created for series with a statistic and wildcard match: [ChartLab](https://apps.axibase.com/chartlab/506da7c3)
+Fixed an issue which did not create columns for series with a statistic and wildcard match: [ChartLab](https://apps.axibase.com/chartlab/506da7c3)

 ### Issue 3654